MAKE A DONATION

 John Radcliffe: 2131

-MOG antibody associated demyelination and NMO
+MOG antibody-associated demyelination and NMOSD

 MOG stands for Myelin Oligodendrocyte Glycoprotein.
-MOG antibodies have recently been reported in some people who have transverse myelitis and/or optic neuritis and/or ADEM (acute disseminated encephalomyelitis) and AQP4 antibody negative NMO.
+MOG antibodies have been reported in some people who have transverse myelitis and/or optic neuritis and/or ADEM (acute disseminated encephalomyelitis) and AQP4 antibody negative NMOSD.
 However, their discovery is recent and there is much to be learned.
 MOG antibodies are found on the myelin sheath rather than the astrocyte as in AQP4 antibodies and cause damage to the myelin.

-In contrast to typical NMO (caused by AQP4 antibodies) up to half of the persons with an episode of demyelination (e.g. optic neuritis) and MOG antibodies often have a ‘one-off’ event and usually recover well from their illness
+In contrast to typical NMOSD (caused by AQP4 antibodies) up to half of the persons with an episode of demyelination (e.g. optic neuritis) and MOG antibodies often have a ‘one-off’ event and usually recover well from their illness

 Treatment of MOG antibody associated disease